Azure-Samples/dab-swa-wonders/README.md

 2. Navigate to `root` directory & open with VSCode
 3. Set the `DATABASE_CONNECTION_STRING` environment variable to your connection string in your terminal/cmd/powershell.
 Alternatively, paste your database connection string directly into `swa-db-connections/staticwebapp.database.config.json` (_not recommended_) (ensure that you remove this secret from your source code before pushing to GitHub/remote repository)
-4. Run `swa start http://localhost:4200 -db swa-db-connections --run "npm i && ng serve"` _ `npm i && npm start` will install needed npm packages and run your Angular app _ `--data-api-location swa-db-connections` indicates to the SWA CLI that your database connections configurations are in the `swa-db-connections` folder
+4. Run `swa start http://localhost:4200 -db swa-db-connections --run "npm i && ng serve"` _ `npm i && ng serve` will install needed npm packages and run your Angular app _ `--data-api-location swa-db-connections` indicates to the SWA CLI that your database connections configurations are in the `swa-db-connections` folder
    Alternatively, you can start all these projects manually an make use of SWA CLI's other args

 You can now use your Wonders Demo Application.
 It supports authorization, such that anyone logged in with SWA CLI's authentication emulation with the `anonymous` role will have `CRUD` access.
 See the configurations detailed in `staticwebapp.database.config.json`